marianaossilva/DSW2019/README.md

 * Availability of acoustic and lyrical resources
 * Unrestricted access in two formats: SQL database and compressed .csv files

-This is a **pre-publication release**.
-As such, this repository as well as the data are subject to change.

 ## Dataset Statistics

 ---